 The Investment Clock Explained

 The clock will not tell you what the market does next quarter.
-It will tell you what kind of business survives the regime you are actually living in.
+It will tell you what kind of business survives the regime you are actually living in — including the rate regime the Fed is signalling next.

 What is the investment clock?